yourcastro/tcsapis/README.md

- What is your expectation from him?
-Based on the current situation, we need some good developers to support our project.
+What are your expectations from him?
+I have shared the background and current status of the project.
+Given the situation, we need skilled developers to support our project.